offternet/yad-compiled-files/README.md

 # yad-compiled-files
 Yad Gui Compiled Files x64

-The above files in yad-compiled-files repository can be used as named or if you want to replace your existing yad file, change the yad-html-X-X  files name to yad
+The above files in yad-compiled-files repository can be used as named or if you want to renamed the file dcompressed from its *.zip file to yad.
+Then copy yad to /usr/local/bin.
+You will need to use sudo.
+Make yad executable with

+<code>sudo chmod a+x /usr/local/bin/yad</code>

 Dependencies that still must be installed are (Plus the dependencies if listed below filename below)